particle-iot/docs/docs/start.md

 - *Flashing yellow*: Bootloader mode, waiting for new code via USB or JTAG.
 - *Flashing white*: Factory Reset initiated.
 - *Solid white*: Factory Reset complete; rebooting.
+- *Flashing magenta*: Updating firmware.
+- *Solid magenta*: May have lost connection to the Spark Cloud.
+Pressing the Reset (RST) button will attempt the update again.

 The RGB LED can also let you know if there were errors in establishing an internet connection. *A red LED means an error has occurred.* These errors might include: